MusicOnline/AK-Dataknights/README.md

 The [`check-data-update`](./.github/workflows/check-data-update.yml) workflow checks for updates in the master branch of Kengxxiao/ArknightsGameData.
 If there is an update, [`.game-data-sha`](./data/.game-data-sha) is updated in this repository.

 Any pushes to this repository may trigger Cloudflare Pages to build and deploy the website with its automatic deployments feature (without using workers).
+This is currently disabled due to it being unstable (works sometimes, and segfaults other times).
 In addition to the above environment variables, `NITRO_PRESET=static` is required.
 This is the build command:

 ```bash
 git clone --depth 1 https://github.com/Kengxxiao/ArknightsGameData ArknightsGameData \